 - To reheat in the oven, remove the cobbler from the fridge and allow it to come to room temperature.
 Cover the pan with aluminum foil and bake at 350 degrees F for about 20 minutes or until heated through.

 Cobblers are a great way to enjoy summer fruit and this Blueberry Cobbler is down right delicious!
 So good you will want to eat it for breakfast.
 It is mostly fruit and blueberries are a super food, so I say go for it:)

-You need to load up on blueberries NOW so you can make this amazing Blueberry Cobbler.
+You need to load up on blueberries NOW so you can make this recipe ASAP.
 Don’t forget the vanilla ice cream because cobbler and ice cream are a match made in heaven.
 Enjoy!

 More Blueberry Recipes: